 This is great for getting a better grasp of conversational French, but depending on your level, it can take a while to unpack even a few minutes of a cartoon!
-Plus a lot of French video online have automated subtitles that can be inaccurate (Youtube, I love you, but this applies to you).
+Plus a lot of French videos online have automated subtitles that can be inaccurate (YouTube, I love you, but this applies to you).

 It’s actually a pretty universal experience, so as a language learning program, FluentU tackles this by making cartoon clips and other online videos more accessible for French learners.